APIs & Integration Strategy

 A3 – Exposure of Sensitive Data

-Sensitive data could be exposed if they are recorded and not encrypted or used with weak keys in their generation and management, as well as poor algorithms or hashing techniques.
+Sensitive data may be exposed if recorded without encryption or when used with weak keys in their generation and management, as well as poor algorithms or hashing techniques.

 How to prevent it?

-How to mitigate this risk with API Management
+How do we mitigate this risk with an API management platform?

-In addition to communication with two-way SSL, enable Data Obfuscation, Log Obfuscation, and Cryptography.
+In addition to implementing two-way SSL communication, initiate Data Obfuscation, Log Obfuscation, and Cryptography.

 A4 – XML External Entities (XXE)

-Many older XML processors allow the specification of an external entity, encompassing a URI without reference and evaluated during XML processing.
-This failure allows the extraction of data, making requests on the server, scanning internal systems, and performing DoS attacks, among others.
+Some older XML processors permit the specification of an external entity, encompassing a URI without reference, and are evaluated during XML processing.
+This vulnerability enables data extraction, server request manipulation, internal systems scanning, and potential DoS attacks, among other risks.

 How to prevent it?

-Apply corrections or update the XML processors, libraries and their dependencies, check if the XML or XSL upload performs validation, use whitelist input validation, and disable the processing of XXE and DTD.
-Consider using virtual patching, API security gateway or WAFs.
-Read more: XML External Entity (XXE) Prevention Cheat Sheet – OWASP.
+Implement corrections or update XML processors, libraries, and their dependencies.
+Ensure that XML or XSL uploads undergo validation, utilize whitelist input validation, and disable the processing of XXE and DTD.
+Consider employing virtual patching, API security solutions, or Web Application Firewalls (WAFs).

-How to mitigate this risk with API Management
+How do we mitigate this risk with an API management platform?

-Enable the security gateway API module, create whitelists, and apply the interceptor for XML threat protection.
+Enable the security gateway API module, create whitelists, and implement interceptors for XML threat protection.

 A5 – Access Control with Failure

-It happens when there are internal references for objects (such as a file, folder. or registry) without access control, which can be manipulated for undesired access.
+This occurs when internal references to objects (such as a file, folder, or registry) are without access control, leaving them susceptible to manipulation for unauthorized access.

 How to prevent it?

-To mitigate this risk, it is important to create indirect references to objects by user or session and verify the access of unreliable sources in the use of direct references.
-API rate limit can minimize possible damages.
-Read more: Access Control – OWASP.
+To prevent this issue, create indirect references to objects based on user or session and verify access from unreliable sources when using direct references.
+Implementing API rate limits can further minimize potential damages.

-How to mitigate this risk with API Management
+How do we mitigate this risk with an API management platform?

-Apply authentication with OAuth 2.0, validation of access to resources with Plans, and Rate Limit.
+Implement authentication using OAuth 2.0, validate access to resources with Plans, and enforce Rate Limit policies using API governance tools.

 A6 – Incorrect Security Configuration